A Giant Arc on the Sky: Discussions and Conclusions

 The GA is now amongst several other very large LSS discoveries with sizes that exceed the theoretical upper-limit scale of homogeneity of \citet{Yadav2010}.
+Potentially, there are other such significant structures in the rest of the Mg~{\sc II} database.
+We discuss that there are challenges in fairly characterising the population of structures due to the inhomogeneities in the background probes (quasars).
+However, the challenges can be managed with suitable care, allowing for the Mg~{\sc II} method of studying LSS to be fully exploited.

 In Table~\ref{tab:lss_list}, we listed some of the very large LSSs, and also some of the reported CMB anomalies.
 In standard cosmology we expect to find evidence for a homogeneous and isotropic universe.
 However, the accumulated set of LSS and CMB anomalies now seems sufficient to constitute a prima facie challenge to the assumption of the Cosmological Principle (CP).
 A single anomaly, such as the GA on its own, could be expected in the standard cosmological model.
 For example, \citet{Marinello2016} find that the Huge-LQG \citep{Clowes2013}, a structure comparable in size to the GA, is, by itself (there are others), compatible with the standard cosmological model.
 However, \citet{Marinello2016} state that this is on the condition that only one structure as large as the Huge-LQG is found in a field $\sim 5$ times the sample survey, in this case, the DR7QSO quasar database for $1.2 \le z \le 1.6$.
 Note that the GA is found in the combined footprint from DR7QSO and DR12Q (the combined footprint being almost the same area as the individual footprints), in a narrow redshift interval, so its challenge to the CP seems likely to be exacerbated.
 Of course, the GA is now the fourth largest LSS, so there are, at minimum, four LSSs comparable to the size of the Huge-LQG, plus several other LSSs exceeding the scale of homogeneity.
 We suggest that there is a need to explore other avenues within cosmology that could explain multiple, very large LSSs.

 We bring attention to the Sloan Great Wall (SGW) \citep{Gott2005}, which is a large, wall-like filament in the relatively local universe.
 The SGW is $\sim 450$~Mpc in its longest dimension, which is $\sim 0.5$ times the length of the GA.
 One can note some of the similarities between the SGW and the GA, such as the general shape and comoving size --- they are both long, filamentary and curved walls made up of galaxies and galaxy clusters ---, and so perhaps also envision a LSS such as the GA as a precursor to the SGW.
 The GA is at a redshift of $\sim 0.8$ which means we are seeing it when the universe was only half its present age.
 Perhaps the SGW, at an earlier epoch, initially looked more like the GA.
 At this point, these ideas are speculative only, but experimenting with simulations (possibly even with alternative cosmological models) could conceivably elucidate such hypothetical connections between structures like the GA and the SGW.